-They are sharing updates on their social media platforms to promote the podcast.
-“The Top and Bottom List” has its own social media account on Facebook where listeners can interact with the pair and initiate discussion with one another.
-Listeners can also connect with the podcast on Instagram, YouTube, Amazon and Spotify.
+To promote the podcast, they are actively sharing updates on their social media platforms.
+“The Top and Bottom List” has its own social media account on Facebook, where listeners can interact with the pair and initiate discussion with one another.
+Other ways to connect include YouTube, Amazon and Spotify.

 Simoncelli said that they are already experiencing listener engagement online through social media.
-Listeners are exclaiming in agreement or debate at the potential top and bottom Mardi Gras songs picked for this weekend’s podcast topic, the pair said.
+Listeners are exclaiming in agreement or debate at the potential top and bottom Mardi Gras songs picked for this weekend’s podcast topic.

 The podcast was born out of a deal between students and a professor.
-Lance Arnold told students in his podcasting class that he would begin a podcast alongside them.
-Arnold and Simoncelli are deciding whether the podcast will continue past this semester.
+Lance Arnold told his podcasting students he would begin a podcast alongside them.
+Arnold and Simoncelli are discussing whether the podcast will continue past this semester.

 “It depends on the audience demand,” Arnold said.
 “We have a good number of hits so far.
 On social media, we have a good number of followers.
 The podcast is still in development, and it’s going to be an ever-growing thing.”

-The camaraderie and charisma that Arnold and Simoncelli enhance in each other are the elements that entice listeners the most.
-Even when disagreeing about item rankings, the pair’s contrasting opinions add dimensions and color to their conversations.
+The camaraderie and charisma that Arnold and Simoncelli enhance in each other are seemingly elements that entice listeners the most.
+Even when disagreeing about item rankings, the pair’s contrasting opinions throughout the podcast add dimension and color to their conversations.

 Arnold and Simoncelli engaged in a jovial conversation about the many possibilities the podcast presents for them to discuss.
 They exchanged conversations about ranking murder mysteries and Miley Cyrus songs while having a glimmer of humor in their eyes.